Summersuxing/weibocrawler/README.md

 #          							   qqweibo_fetcher.py																	 #
 ################################################################################

-Tencent QQ operate a similar Weibo service, you also need a QQ account for Oauth2 and a userable app account.
+Tencent QQ operates a similar Weibo service, you also need a QQ account for Oauth2 and a userable app account.
 QQ Weibo has the following API request limit:

 read: 1000 / hour

-main script:

 currently the script cannot authenticate user automatically, mainly due to the additonal QQ login security (when the Oauth page popup sometimes it requires user to enter a captcha)

-As a result when you run this script, instead an redirect url will show and you should paste this to your browser, enter the login detais (and captha).
-Now here is the tricky part: if successful, it will redirect you to your call back URL, WITH PARAMETERS such as CODE and OPENID attached, such as:
+As a result when you run this script, a redirect url will be displayed and you should paste this to your browser and submit the login detais (and captha).
+Now here is the tricky part: if successful, it will redirect you to your call back URL, WITH PARAMETERS such as CODE and OPENID attached, for example:

 http://swiftkey.net/weibotest?code=e7f1680edde3d1fc0368319a94ebe0c4&openid=XXXXXX&openkey=XXXXXXXXX&state=

 we need the CODE to continue.
 Most browsers have a "developer/debug mode" (if you are using Chrome, press F12) that let you see the parameters.
 You will have to manually enter the code to the console and continue.

-NOTE that every QQ Weibo API requires (more) compulsory parameters than Sina Weibo, make sure you read the required paramter to pass to the script (using -p) , full API list can be found here:
+NOTE that every QQ Weibo API requires (more) compulsory parameters than Sina Weibo, make sure you read the required paramter to pass to the script (using -p) ,

-http://wiki.open.t.qq.com/index.php/API%E6%96%87%E6%A1%A3
+for example, the "statuses/public_timeline" API requires 3 additional parameters, e.g.

+# ./qqweibo_fetcher.py "statuses/public_timeline" -p "format=json,pos=0,reqnum=100"

+full API list can be found here: http://wiki.open.t.qq.com/index.php/API%E6%96%87%E6%A1%A3

 In the config file there is a qq_open_id field, this value is the "openid" value in the URL, this value is associated with